siberianfox/g2wiki/Dual-Endpoint-USB-Details.md

 The code is organized like so.
+* The low-level devices are provided by Motate devices
-* Most work is on xio.cpp/.h
+* Most of the intermediate layer code is in xio.cpp/.h
-* low-level devices are DEVs and have a dev structure
+* devices are DEVs and each has a dev structure in xio.
 *

 Controller.cpp  controll_init():